 In a world where you can have practically any item shipped to your door, it’s important for retailers to make a connection with the buyer.
 A variety of buying options is a delight to consumers – and a rich source of intelligence for retailers, if you know how to capitalize on it.

-This omnichannel retail environment intensifies the need for better answers to the perennial questions of retail planning.
+This omnichannel retail environment intensifies the need for better answers to the perennial questions of supply and demand planning.
 What merchandise should be stocked, in what sizes/colors, at what quantities, in which locations?
 How, where and when should products be displayed, priced, promoted, ordered or shipped?
 How can we maximize profit without eroding the quality of the shopping experience and customer satisfaction?

 Demand forecasting gives you the ability to answer these questions.
 But the sheer number of variables involved in the omnichannel world makes demand forecasting and merchandise planning on a global scale highly complex.